lbechberger/MLinPractice/Documentation.md

 We also added a support vector machine (SVM).
 This classifier seeks to find a hyperplane in the data space which maximises the distance between different classes.
 It can easily deal with higher-dimensional data by changing the kernel (application of the so-called kernel-trick). `sklearn` offers to choose between a linear, polynomial (default degree: 3), radial basis function, and sigmoid kernel.
 We decided to implement a way to change the kernel, as this can highly affect the outcome of the classifier.

 SVMs are sensible to unscaled data and require standardization of the input, which we carried out using the `StandardScaler()` from `sklearn.preprocessing`.
-Class weights can be set by the parameter `class_weight` to deal with unbalanced data sets,
+Class weights can be set by the parameter `class_weight` to deal with unbalanced data sets, we did not implement this parameter.

 ### Multilayer Perceptron